Armed Forces Memorial

 Also killed in this collision was 24648153 SSgt.
 Martin Halls, SAS, formerly Royal Engineers.

-Mne.
-Reddy, 'K' Company, was killed when his unit came under fire during a deliberate clearance operation in the Kajaki area of Helmand Province.
+Marine Benjamin Reddy, 'K' Company, died when his unit came under enemy fire during a deliberate clearance operation in the Kajaki area of Helmand Province.
 He joined the Royal Marines on 18 April 2005 and deployed with K Company, 42 Commando Royal Marines to Helmand Province, Afghanistan, in September 2006.
+[Source: MOD]

 Lance Corporal Domenico Salzano died when his parachute failed to open during a training exercise in Norway.
 [Sources: AFM ROH / Navy News issue Mar.
 1995 p36.]

-Gunner Kevin Smith, 79 Bty., was killed in a fall from the wall of Mosta magazine in Malta.
+Gunner Kevin Smith, 79 Bty., died in a fall from the wall of Mosta magazine in Malta.

 "Whilst the rest of the detachment waited for transport up to the main magazine Smudger decided to climb up, he nearly made it when he unfortunately slipped and fell about 100 feet." *Sources AFM ROH Commando Gunner website * 29 Cdo Veteran via CVA Facebook page.